mobiusklein/glycresoft/README.md

 For a brief tutorial on the original high collision energy glycopeptide search tool, see the [Original Tutorial](https://mobiusklein.github.io/glycresoft/docs/_build/html/tutorials/glycoproteomics-tutorial.html).

 For a tutorial on the stepped collision energy glycopeptide search tool, see the [SCE Tutorial](https://mobiusklein.github.io/glycresoft/docs/_build/html/tutorials/glycoproteomics-sce-tutorial.html).

+## Citing

+If you used `glycresoft` in your research, please cite

+> Klein, J., Carvalho, L., & Zaia, J. (2024).
+Expanding N-glycopeptide identifications by modeling fragmentation, elution, and glycome connectivity.
+Nature Communications, 15(1), 6168. https://doi.org/10.1038/s41467-024-50338-5